seankmartin/skm-foam/hobbies/guitar.md

 If the notes sound similar, then it is well tuned!

 A capo then just lowers all the notes by X semitones.

+## Alterative tunings

+Equal temperment is a nice alternative tuning, where the strings are equal distance apart.
+For example:

+Eb Ab Db Gb B E

+But in this tuning, most open string chords can not be played, and some standard chords become a large stretch on the fingers.
+The difference in distance of the strings is what largely gives guitar its distinct sound.